 This is a great recipe!
 And the photos are so enticing!
 I remember ages ago (I’m old) I saw peach curd for the first time and it blew my mind!
 I though curd was only made from lemons!
 So now we have butters beyond apple and pumkin, and it’s a lovely thing.
 I’ve personally never made a butter from berries, so thank you!

-I want to eat this one just about everything!
-Love that it is made in a slow cooker too!
+Delicious on toast and oatmeal!
+Love that this is made in a slow cooker too!

 Love it, Can you use other fruit and what spices with that fruit.
 Can you e-mail the answer to me, Thank you!